FunCodeVictor/CurrencyAPI/README.md

 Here you can change the amount to the wished amount, fromCode to from currency code and toCode to the desired currency.

 ## Dev notes:
+### Setting up local development environment
+1. Make sure you have "npm" installed
+2. Navigate to /app/ folder and run `npm install`
+3. Run `npm run dev` which builds and package the code to the `dist` folder

+### Docker commands
-Container can be rebuilt with `docker compose build server`
+Container can be rebuilt with `docker compose build app`